Unlocking the secrets to healthy garden soil: Tips and techniques for a thriving garden

 Potassium

 Potassium is a key nutrient.
-It supports plant health and protects them from diseases and pests.
-It also has an important function in photosynthesis and water transportation in plants.
+It helps support plant health and safeguard them from disease and pests.
+It also plays a vital role in plant photosynthesis and water transport.

 Calcium and Magnesium